 Instructions

 - Place the seasoned flour in a large bowl.
-Tip in the beef, tossing it in the flour.
+Tip in the beef cubes, tossing it in the flour to ensure it is well coated.

-- When all the meat has been browned well, tip it all back into the pan.
-Add the onion and cook for a few minutes before pouring in the beef stock.
+- When all of meat has nicely browned, tip it all back into the pan along with the onions and pour in the beef stock.

-- Turn down the heat to low, cover and simmer for 2-2 1/2 hours.
+- Turn down the heat to low, cover and simmer for 2-2 1/2 hours or until the beef is very tender and is coated in a thick gravy.
 I often do this the day before to allow the flavours to develop.
+Stew always tastes much nicer the next day, doesn't it?

-- On a floured surface, roll out your pastry a little larger than your pie dish (to allow for shrinking.)
+- On a lightly floured surface, roll out your pastry a little larger than your pie dish (to allow for shrinking).
 Place the pastry on top of your pie dish.

-- Trim the edges, seal with a fork and brush with beaten egg.
+- Trim the edges, seal with a fork or crimp with your fingers and brush with beaten egg.

 - At this stage you can cut out shapes from the pastry trimmings to decorate the pie, if you like.
-Bake for 30-35 minutes or until the pastry is golden and crisp.
+Bake the pie for 40-45 minutes or until the pastry is golden and crisp.

 - Serve with mashed potatoes, carrots and peas (or whatever takes your fancy!)